Equivariant $A$-theory: Introduction

 where $(H) \leq G$ denotes conjugacy classes of subgroups.
 This splitting is reminiscent of the tom Dieck splitting for genuine $G$-suspension spectra

 and suggests that the variant of $A$-theory most directly applicable to manifolds will in fact be a genuine $G$-spectrum, whose fixed points have a similar splitting.

 In this paper we begin to realize this conjectural framework.
-We define an equivariant generalization $\bA_G(X)$ of Waldhausen's $A$-theory functor, when $X$ is a space with an action by a finite group $G$, whose fixed points have the desired tom Dieck style splitting. \begin{thm}[\myref{agx_exists2}]\mylabel{thm:agx_exists} For $G$ a finite group, there exists a functor $\bA_G$ from $G$-spaces to genuine $G$-spectra with fixed points
+We define an equivariant generalization $\bA_G(X)$ of Waldhausen's $A$-theory functor, when $X$ is a space with an action by a finite group $G$, whose fixed points have the desired tom Dieck style splitting. \begin{thm}[\autoref{agx_exists2}] For $G$ a finite group, there exists a functor $\bA_G$ from $G$-spaces to genuine $G$-spectra with fixed points

 and a similar formula for the fixed points of each subgroup $H$. \end{thm}